na-na-hi/renget/archive/chrprompt2.md

 >On the one hand, it's absolutely fascinating, and if I was still on speaking terms with (and had any way at all to contact, for that matter) my Lit 502 professor from college, I would totally show this to him.
 On the other hand (Er...paw?
 I'm not sure what the right idiom is now...), that makes it a bit of a bastard to learn.
 >In terms of difficulty, I'd say it isn't too much harder than many other languages that don't use the Roman alphabet (just tedious - and I started to learn a couple of those), but it would've been a lot worse if some mon didn't compile a guide a while back.
 Shame the library we got it from only had the first volume.

+###Amelia
+Q1: How did you get your scarf?
+Q2: How far and wide have you traveled?

 ###Nida
 Q1: What is the best way to prepare grime for consumption?
 Do you have any favorite recipes?
 >Grimeghetti and Grimeballs is a classic, can't go wrong with it!